wei-lin-liao/Deep-Reinforcement-Learning/Language-Understanding-by-Text-Game/README.md

 "You are bored." is the quest.
 "You are in ...." is the descripition of location.

-The goal of this quest "You are bored." is " watching TV in the living room " !!
+The goal of the quest "You are bored." is " watching TV in the living room " !!

-Agent only gets different rewards in the training phase of the quest.

 It would learn how to select correct action to get more reward by itself, so the agent would go to living room and watch TV finally in this quest.